Laktyn/UW_Computer_Modeling/README.md

 # UW_Computer_Modeling

 This repository contains programs that I wrote during course of "Computer modeling of physical phenomena" conducted by University of Warsaw.
+The course is continuation of "Computer simulations in physics".